Model rocket: Helicopter recovery

 The ejection charge, through one of several methods, deploys helicopter-style blades and the rocket autorotates back to earth.
 The helicopter recovery usually happens when the engine's recoil creates pressure, making the nose cone pop out.
 There are rubber bands connected to the nosecone and three or more blades.
 The rubber bands pull the blades out and they provide enough drag to soften the landing.

 In some rockets, the fins are used as the blades as well.
 In these, the ejection charge pushes a tube inside that has tabs sticking out of the rocket that hold the fins during launch.
 Then the tab releases the rubber band-pulled fins than pivot up into helicopter position.

 Propulsive recovery

 A very small number of people have been pursuing propulsive landing to recover their model rockets using active control through thrust vectoring.
-The most notable example of this is Joe Barnard's rockets such as "Echo" and the "Scout" series of rockets as part of the BPS.Space project.
+A notable example of this is Joe Barnard's rockets such as "Echo" and the "Scout" series of rockets as part of the BPS.Space project.
 In 2022, BPS.Space successfully landed the Scout F Model Rocket with plume impingement throttling.
 In 2023, Teddy Duncker's TTB Aerospace successfully landed the LLL Model Rocket.